Last updated on February 6, 2026

 WotC also released a free Unearthed Arcana book prior to Strixhaven: A Curriculum of Chaos’ final release.
 Unearthed Arcana is a series of free online playtest supplements that are released with to-be-finalized mechanics, rules, and features for fans to try out and provide feedback on.
 The Mages of Strixhaven Unearthed Arcana features Strixhaven’s five colleges as subclasses.

-While it’s well passed the time for you to playtest these subclasses and offer feedback that would impact the sourcebook, you can still download this Unearthed Arcana if you’re curious to see where these five subclasses started out and what changed between this playtest booklet and the final thing.
+While it’s well past the time for you to playtest these subclasses and offer feedback that would impact the sourcebook, you can still download this Unearthed Arcana if you’re curious to see where these five subclasses started out and what changed between this playtest booklet and the final thing.

 D&D Plane Shift